 FATCA – Foreign Account Tax Compliance Act.

-For all Americans and Green card holders the annual filing of an FBAR (Fincen form114) is mandatory if their foreign financial assets exceed US$10,000 at any time during the year.
+For all Americans and Green card holders the annual filing of an FBAR (Fincen114) is MANDATORY if their foreign financial assets exceed US$10,000 at any time during the year.

 All financial institutions globally are required to report the foreign financial assets of US citizens (as defined below) to the US department of Treasury – Financial Crimes Centre.
 They must proactively identify US Citizens and report their information.
 Inter-Governmental agreements also support and enforce this process.
 Also check out important facts about FATCA for US Expats click here …

 With the increasing sophistication of data reporting and management it is becoming increasingly likely that non-compliant people will be identified and “encouraged” to comply.

 The team at US Global Tax can assist you achieve full compliance with a minimum of risk of penalty and hassle.

 Compliance is not difficult (or costly) to achieve